svenssonaxel/rondb-docker/README.md

 It may be the case that the benchmarks require more DataMemory than is available.
 You can change the config.ini or the benchmarking configuration files as discussed above to account for this.

 *Note*: Benchmarking RonDB with a docker-compose setup on a single machine may not bring optimal performance results.
-The possibility of benchmarking was added here to give the user an introduction of benchmarking RonDB without needing to spin up a cluster with multiple VMs.
+This is because both the mysqlds and the ndbmtds (multi-threaded data nodes) scale in performance with more CPUs.
+In a production setting, each of these programs would be deployed on their own VM, whereby mysqlds and ndbmtds will scale linearly with up to 32 cores.
+The possibility of benchmarking was added here to give the user an introduction of benchmarking RonDB without needing to spin up a cluster with VMs.

 ## Goals of this repository